-St. Therese Subdivision is a socialized housing project located in mid-Balulang, Cagayan de Oro City.
+- St. Therese Subdivision is a socialized housing project located in mid-Balulang, Cagayan de Oro City.
 It is about 1.67-hectare project with 155 saleable lots ranging from 50 to 75 sq. m. with floor area of 25 to 28 square meters.
-There are 91 units of row houses; 38 units of duplexes and 17 units of single-attached that have been for the project.
+There are 91 units of row houses; 38 units of duplexes and 17 units of single-attached that have been for the project. - St. Therese Subdivision 2 is a socialized housing project located adjacent the St Therese 1.
+Total area is about 6,111 square meters with 48 saleable house & lots units.
+Ground floor area of these units is at 28 square meters with provision for loft.